Experiments

 Simulation and Analysis Functions

-To better understand and debug experiments, the experiments come with associated analysis functions to allow for easy investigation of the results in a trial-by-trial form.
+To better understand and debug experiments, the experiments come with associated analysis functions to allow for easy investigation of the results in an experiment-by-experiment form.
 The following functions help the introspection of such experiments.

 simulate(experiment::AbstractExperiment, prob::InverseProblem, x)